JMViJi/Spaceship-Titanic-Kaggle-Competition/README.md

 6. Evaluation of the models and selection of the best-performing model for making predictions on the test set.
 7. Generating predictions on the test set and presenting the results.

+## Usage
+1. Clone the repository.
+2. Open the notebook file (`spaceship-titanic.ipynb`) using Jupyter Notebook or JupyterLab.
+3. Execute each cell in the notebook sequentially to reproduce the analysis and predictions.
+4. Customize the notebook as needed for your own analysis.

 ## Contributions and Collaboration

 If you're interested in contributing to this project, you're welcome to do so!
 You can fork this repository, work on your own branch, and submit a pull request with your contributions.